What is orchestration?

 • Operational efficiency: automates complex operations, improving efficiency and reducing the risk of human error.

-• High availability: guarantees the continuous availability of applications even in the event of failures, thanks to redundancy and failover mechanisms.
+• High availability: ensures continuous availability of applications even in the event of failures, thanks to redundancy and failover mechanisms.

 • Flexibility: allows you to easily manage updates and rollbacks, ensuring that applications are always in an optimal state.